Projects & Planning

 Lane Transit works with many community partners and governmental agencies to move from vision to reality.

 Change is a constant in creating a good public transportation system.
-Meeting the needs of our community means looking for improvements that better serve our riders, neighborhoods, businesses, educational and medical centers, etc. That might be everything from implementing a new technology to building a new transit station.
-Below are projects that are in progress.
+Meeting the needs of our community means looking for improvements that better serve our riders, neighborhoods, businesses, educational and medical centers, etc. That might be everything from implementing new technology to building a new transit station.

 Listening to our community is an important part of creating a transit system that works for everyone.
 We provide many ways for our customers and members of the public to talk to us.
 It may be an open house, online survey, neighborhood meeting, tabling at community events, rider education activity, or public comment period at LTD public meetings.
 Currently the following formal comment opportunities are available:

 - Board Meetings (third Wednesday of each month at 5:30 p.m.)

 General comments can also be made through our general email, LTD@LTD.org.
 Check back to this page for future comment opportunities.

 Working with governmental policymakers is a key focus for LTD. We look to build relationships broadly at the city, county, state and federal levels while always keeping the community interests in mind.
 This ensures that local residents and commuters have a seat at the table when policy is made and funding is allotted.

 LTD receives federal funding through the Federal Transit Administration (FTA).
 Under Title VI of the Civil Rights Act of 1964, LTD operates its programs without regard to race, color, religion, gender, sexual orientation, national origin, marital status, age or disability.

 To learn more about LTD or related activities, check out this list of documents:

 - LTD Strategic Business Plan